aiden-hill-ar/Superstitions-theme/README.md

 No, this theme is not finished as of late.
 I have made the majority of the theme, but I have only used it across HTML, CSS, and JS as those are the only languages I currently know.

-If you find a conflict between two different sets of code then you can create a new issue in the issues tab and fill it out to the best of your ability.
+If you find a conflict between two different sets of code then you can create a new issue in the issues tab on GitHub and fill it out to the best of your ability.

 **Please keep the template text when submitting issues—it helps me quickly understand the problem.**
+---

+# Manual Install through GitHub (useful for offline or manual installs)

+Download the latest [`.vsix`](https://github.com/aiden-hill-ar/Superstitions-theme/releases) file from the Releases section and install it in VS Code:

+1. Open VS Code
+2. Go to Extensions
+3. Click the three dots (top right)
+4. Select "Install from VSIX..."
+5. Choose the downloaded file

 ---